Table of Contents:

 4. Header Image Option

 If you don’t want to use the Responsive slider, you can choose to use a header image or a collection of header images instead.
 You can find the header image option at Appearance / Header.
 You can use one of the default Dorayaki header images or upload your own header images with a width of 1180px and a flexible height in the header image settings.
 You can upload jpg or png images and choose to show a collection of images with the “Random” header image feature.
 It’s a good idea to keep the header image file sizes as small as possible, so your websites browser loading time will not increase.
+If you want to hide the default header image set by the theme, please select any of the provided header images and the click on “Hide image”.

 5. Page Widgets (for custom page layouts)